Contrast-Security-OSS/azure-aks-example/README.md

 `kubectl create secret generic contrast-security --from-file=./contrast_security.yaml`

-_*You need to be in the same directory that contains the 'contrast_security.yaml' file, unless you explicitly pass the file location to kubectl as above.*_
+*Note - You need to be in the same directory that contains the 'contrast_security.yaml' file, unless you explicitly pass the file location to kubectl as above.*

 ### Deploy Netflicks to an AKS cluster